 Best for: Here Style that is good and its relaxation make it an applicant for boating and casual fishing, although it will not cut to get any form of walking on uneven surfaces.

-Pros: The Mohem Poseidon is a stylish Knock-off of all Sperry's Top-sider The traditional boat shoe crafted from lightweight, quickdrying fabric.
+Pros: The Mohem is a stylish Knock-off of all Sperry's Top-sider The traditional boat shoe crafted from lightweight, quickdrying fabric.
 A cushioned footbed adds comfort.
 The sole is extremely grippy.

 Cons: Durability is a Concern.
 Flimsy materials and inferior No service is provided by construction.